rastamhadi/slidemaker/README.md

 * The [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) Chrome extension
 * Apache set up as in [this article](https://medium.com/@rastamhadi/how-i-host-lightning-talk-slides-from-my-imac-7b00912e15a5)
 * A [Bitbucket](https://bitbucket.org/) account for privately storing your slidedeck project
+* A [GitHub Pages](https://pages.github.com/) repository for publicly hosting your slides

 ## Installation